- Copy trading is semi-passive, not fully passive — provider selection and periodic review are ongoing active work

 - Does the overall portfolio need rebalancing?

-Start with a regulated broker: Open a free XM account — MT4/MT5 with native MQL5 Signals, $5 minimum deposit, 1,400+ instruments, and full provider transparency.
+Start with a regulated broker: Open a free XM account — XM Copy Trading with Strategy Manager statistics, $5 minimum deposit, 1,400+ instruments, and transparent provider data.

 When Copy Trading Is a Bad Fit#